Updated 9 May 2023

 The provisional ball can only be played if you cannot find your original ball or if you find it out of bounds.
-Take a 1-stroke penalty to your score for the hole and play the provisional ball.
+Add a 1-stroke penalty to your score for the hole and play the provisional ball.

 However, if you find your original ball in-bounds, there is no penalty; you just play the hole out with that ball.

 The USGA has introduced a "local rule" to maintain pace of play as follows:

-If a ball is lost or out-of-bounds and no provisional has been played, drop a ball 1 club length into the fairway (yes, on the fairway) nearest to the point of loss or where last crossed the out-of-bounds line and no nearer the hole and add two penalty shots to your score for the hole.
+If a ball is lost or out-of-bounds and no provisional has been played, drop a ball 1 club length into the fairway (yes, on the fairway) nearest to the point of loss or where the ball last crossed the out-of-bounds line and no nearer the hole and add two penalty shots to your score for the hole.
 This is the "best guess" of your fellow players.
-Endeavor to not waste time trying to figure out exactly where you lost your ball.
+Don't waste time trying to figure out exactly where you lost your ball.